 When I showed up, the museum was under renovations.
-The new paint on the walls of Arusha House was still wet.
-In this house, key players in the political wing used to meet and device an approach to the negotiations before their frequent trips to the northern Tanzanian city of Arusha in 1992 and 1993.
+The fresh paint on the walls of Arusha House was still wet.
+In this house, key players in the political wing used to meet and devise an approach to the negotiations before their frequent trips to the northern Tanzanian city of Arusha in 1992 and 1993.
 After returning from Arusha, they would converge in the same house and charter the way forward.

 Walking down the staircase leading to the door of the chairman’s bunker sent chills down my spine.
 The L-shaped dugout is smaller than I expected.
 I looked at his humble table and pondered all those sleepless nights he spent down there masterminding the seemingly insurmountable battle.